SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Short circuiting is more properly short-circuit evaluation.
-Short-circuit evaluation is the property of boolean operators in some/most programming languages in which the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression.
-Can be used to ensure a variable never gets assigned a falsy value by using logical/boolean or, since (only) if the first expression is falsy the second expression will be evaluated.
+Short-circuit evaluation is the property of boolean operators in some/most programming languages in which the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression. specifically, expr1 LAND expr2 will not evaluate expr2 if expr1 is false/falsy expr1 LOR expr2 will not evaluate expr2 if expr1 is true/truthy Can be used to ensure a variable never gets assigned a falsy value by using logical/boolean or, since (only) if the first expression is falsy the second expression will be evaluated.
 It is possible to create a kind of if statement using only short-circuiting operators: CONDITION && IFTRUE || IFFALSE (ba)sh